ecowden/audio-mods/dbx-160xt.md

 ### Thoughts

 I'm using the _unbalanced_ output, so I've left the balanced output alone.
 That said, even if I were using it, I'd still probably leave the 5534's in there.
+If I wanted to enhance the balanced output, I'd probably try inserting a transformer, either an Edcor WSM600-600 if I could fit it or the original Jensen if I couldn't.